 - Prof. Dr. Ulrike Gayh (SRH University Heidelberg, Germany)

 - Dr. Kenneth Bedu-Addo (SRH University Heidelberg, Germany)

-Call for Applications for “H2O for Life” Summer SchoolRead More
+Call for Applications for SRC-KBN Scholarship for the 2023/2024 Academic YearRead More

-Call For Applications for MTN Bright Scholarship Reloaded for the 2022/2023 Academic YearRead More
+Call for Applications for KNUST Bursary for the 2023/2024 Academic YearRead More